akto-api-security/tests-library/remediation/SENSITIVE_DATA_EXPOSURE_STREETLINE.md

 ### Step 3: Implement Access Controls
 Ensure proper access controls are in place to safeguard sensitive information from unauthorized access.
 Follow the principle of least privilege (PoLP).

-### Step 4: Regular Audit and Update
-Continually audit your systems and promptly apply security patches and updates to fix known vulnerabilities.
-Implement regular vulnerability scanning and penetration testing to identify and remediate potential weaknesses.

-No matter the specifics of the vulnerability or the system in question, it is critically important to have a clear plan of action for addressing security vulnerabilities.
-A good remediation plan includes clear responsibilities and timelines, as well as a procedure for tracking progress.
-Regular testing and verification are crucial – not only after the remediation is complete, but also on an ongoing basis to spot new vulnerabilities as they arise.